 - Working with patients in nursing homes (paid and / or voluntary).
 Many PA programs will accept helping patients in the activity room or dining room as patient care.
 It may be difficult to find more medically-oriented patient care opportunities in nursing homes unless you have your CNA.
 If you do not have your CNA, try contacting nursing homes and specifying that you would like to assist patients during their meals, or assist in the recreation or activity room.
 (To locate local nursing homes, try a web search for "nursing homes bloomington indiana" or "long term care facilities bloomington indiana".)

-- Earning your Certified Nursing Assistant or Emergency Medical Technician certification (CNA or EMT) and pursuing related work (paid and / or voluntary):
+- Becoming a Certified Nursing Assistant, Nurse Technician, or Emergency Medical Technician certification (CNA or EMT) and pursuing related work (paid and / or voluntary):

-- Those who will be working as an EMT in a larger, busier city often have plenty of opportunities to accumulate direct patient care experience.
-EMTs and those with first aid certification can also volunteer for IC EMS (see entry below).
+- EMTs and those with first aid certification can also volunteer for IC EMS (see IC EMS entry below).

 - Personal preference is also important in choosing patient care experiences, but bear the above points in mind if you are thinking of earning your CNA or EMT.
 Many students earn one certification or the other, but many do not.